RvRproduct/legend_game/README.md

 # Development Environment

-I used Python, Arcade, and Visual Studio to create this application.
+I used Python, Arcade, photoshop, and Visual Studio to create this application.

 I used Python and the arcade library, I split it up in separte files, so that I could have cleaner and more understandable code.